jbelvin85/tatwats/helpers/the_tester/the.TESTER.md

 # Testing Conventions Guide

-This document defines the conventions for writing, organizing, and maintaining tests in the PodTracker project.
+This document defines the conventions for writing, organizing, and maintaining tests in the tatwats project.
 It ensures our test suite remains consistent, reliable, and easy to understand for all contributors.

 ---